janknaup/sparkify/README.md

 log excerpt have up to 10000 interactions.

-Breaking down the interaction counts between churned (defined as users who cancelled their subscription) and kept users, we find that, unsurprisingly, the kept users extend to the highest interaction counts, while the churned users are limited to somewhat lower interaction counts and have a more pronounced maximum at the low end.
+Breaking down the interaction counts between churned (defined as users who cancelled their subscription) and kept users, I find that, unsurprisingly, the kept users extend to the highest interaction counts, while the churned users are limited to somewhat lower interaction counts and have a more pronounced maximum at the low end.
 The former observation is natural, as users who keep their subscription will continue to interact, while cancelled users do not.
 The larger number of low interaction count users is most likely caused by users who try out the service and decide